awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.Lambda.md

 You can invoke an AWS Lambda function from an Amazon Aurora MySQL\-Compatible Edition DB cluster with the native function `lambda_sync` or `lambda_async`\.
 Before invoking a Lambda function from an Aurora MySQL, the Aurora DB cluster must have access to Lambda\.
 For details about granting access to Aurora MySQL, see [Giving Aurora access to Lambda](#AuroraMySQL.Integrating.LambdaAccess)\.
 For information about the `lambda_sync` and `lambda_async` stored functions, see [Invoking a Lambda function with an Aurora MySQL native function](#AuroraMySQL.Integrating.NativeLambda)\.

  You can also call an AWS Lambda function by using a stored procedure\.
 However, using a stored procedure is deprecated\.
 We strongly recommend using an Aurora MySQL native function if you are using one of the following Aurora MySQL versions:
-+  Aurora MySQL version 1\.16 and later, for MySQL 5\.6\-compatible clusters\.
-+  Aurora MySQL version 2\.06 and later, for MySQL 5\.7\-compatible clusters\.
++ Aurora MySQL version 2, for MySQL 5\.7\-compatible clusters\.
 + Aurora MySQL version 3\.01 and higher, for MySQL 8\.0\-compatible clusters\.
-The stored procedure is not available in Aurora MySQL version 3\.
+The stored procedure isn't available in Aurora MySQL version 3\.

 **Topics**
 + [Giving Aurora access to Lambda](#AuroraMySQL.Integrating.LambdaAccess)